Stepmother's Sin: Mio Shinohara

-Yusuke's Mother
+Yusuke's mother

-The main antagonist in the OVA, Yusuke's biological mother, a very beautiful and attractive woman with long wavy brown hair and brown eyes.
+The main antagonist in the OVA, Yusuke's biological mother, is a beautiful and attractive woman with long wavy brown hair and brown eyes.
 She possess an extremely voluptuous body with enormous breasts which remains untarnished even after giving birth.
-According to the OVA, despite her immense beauty, Yusuke's Mother was completely neglected by her workaholic husband for several years after their marriage.
-In an attempt to regain his attention, Yusuke's Mother sought the help of another man to teach her how to seduce her husband by learning to have sex in a skillful manner including foreplay techniques such as giving blowjobs, by having sex with her sex teacher.
-However, as time pass, Yusuke's mother came to enjoyed the tremendous sexual pleasure of their lovemaking becoming a nymphomaniac, eventually she became lovers with her sex teacher.
-Yusuke's mother no longer cared about her husband as she had extremely passionate sex with her mentor daily without any remorse for her adultery, during one of her sex sessions, she unknowingly traumatized Yusuke who discovered her adultery by accident.
+According to the OVA, despite her immense beauty, Yusuke's mother was completely neglected by her workaholic husband for several years after their marriage.
+In an attempt to regain his attention, Yusuke's mother sought the help of another man to teach her how to seduce her husband by learning to have sex in a skillful manner including foreplay techniques such as giving blowjobs, by having sex with her sex teacher.
+As time passed, however, Yusuke's mother came to enjoy the tremendous sexual pleasure of their lovemaking, becoming a nymphomaniac, and she became a lover with her sex teacher.
+Yusuke's mother no longer cared about her husband as she had extremely passionate sex with her mentor daily without any remorse for her adultery.
+During one of her sex sessions, she unknowingly traumatized Yusuke who discovered her adultery by accident.

-Mysterious Gentleman
+Mysterious gentleman

-The unnamed lover of Yusuke's mother.
-In the OVA, he is shown to be a bespectacled middle aged gentleman with a vigorous and powerful libido who is extremely skilled and experienced in coitus and giving women sexual pleasure.
-Having vast amount of sexual experience, he taught Yusuke's mother sexual techniques through practical experience, by letting him make love to herself extremely passionately.
-Yusuke's mother found a new unbreakable love in her teacher due to all the countless time he had spent passionately making love to her and the estactic pleasure that was born from their consensual coitus which is more than enough to satisfy the loneliness she felt from her husband's neglect.
+The unnamed lover of Yusuke's mother is depicted as a bespectacled middle-aged man who becomes involved in a romantic relationship with her.
+He is portrayed as experienced in relationships and provides her with emotional and personal attention.
+Through their relationship, Yusuke's mother develops strong feelings for him and regards him as a source of companionship.
+Their relationship also becomes significant because she feels neglected by her husband and finds in her lover the attention and affection she had been lacking in her marriage.

 Anime

-A Hentai OVA adaptation was produced by Digital Works and released by JVD months after the game was released.
+A hentai OVA adaptation was produced by Digital Works and released by JVD months after the game was released.
 The same plot and characters were used.
-The OVA also expanded to show and extended the scene of Yusuke's Mother committing her first adultery and explained her reasons for doing so as well as how Yusuke discovered his mother's adultery.
-The OVA also featured an original ending.
+The OVA also has an extended scene of Yusuke's mother committing her first adultery and explains her reasons for doing so as well as how Yusuke discovered his mother's adultery.
+The OVA also features an original ending.